 “Remember how long you have been putting off these things, and how often you had received an opportunity from the gods, and yet did not use it.
 You must now at last perceive of what universe you are a part, and of what administrator of the universe your existence is an efflux, and that a limit of time is fixed for you, which if you do not use for clearing away the clouds from you mind, it will go and you will go, and it will never return.”

 Don’t put off doing things.
 Start doing them now.
-That’s a problem that some people have.
-They keep on putting off things and then never do them.
+That’s a problem that many people have.
+They keep on putting things off and then never do them.
 If you want to do something, start doing it now.
 This is an important step.

 Having a purpose and taking action were also the main messages of Seneca’s “On the shortness of life”.
 It is better to live a life where you strive for things and do things, instead of one where you just go through the motions.